PereViader/ManualDi/README.md

     .LinkFeature();
 ```

-Imagine you have some `IFeature` interface in your project and you want to some shared initialization code to the ones that have it.
+Imagine you have an `IFeature` interface in your project and you want to add some shared initialization code to the ones that have it.
 You can add this code in an "Link" extension method.
 Internally this extension method should just call the `Initialize` method and add whatever extra logic the feature requires.

 You may find further Link examples already present in the library [here](https://github.com/PereViader/ManualDi/blob/540cb3d3155d81dc8925d9ab5769d2a18e61e81b/ManualDi.Unity3d/Assets/ManualDi.Unity3d/Runtime/Extensions/TypeBindingLinkExtensions.cs#L8)